“And a mistake repeated more than once is a decision.” -Paulo Coelho

 Evaluating multiple options

-Always ask your team (if you are a product leader) what other options they considered before presenting you with a recommendation.
-If you’re an individual contributor, force yourself to come up with a few solid alternatives.
+Ask your team (if you are a product leader) what other options they considered before presenting you with a recommendation.
+If you’re an individual contributor, force yourself to develop a few solid alternatives.
 Open mind, my friend, is a huge asset.
 As they say, fall in love with the problem and not the solution.

 Now you have a proposal.
 Critique it: do it better than the usual devil’s advocates in your organization.
 You’re ready to present it to the execs.
 Go for it.